AL0YSI0US/reading-notes/MarkdownSyntax.md

 the Markdown source for the article text on this page here:
 <http://daringfireball.net/projects/markdown/index.text>

-To see more information on markdown syntax from John Gruber, visit  this page**[Daring Fireball](https://daringfireball.net/projects/markdown/syntax)**
+To see more information on markdown syntax from John Gruber, visit  this page** [Daring Fireball](https://daringfireball.net/projects/markdown/syntax)**

 #### Shiny new Vocabulary ####

 Term | Definition
 ------------ | -------------
 Professional Competencies | Continually brings fresh ideas to the table, Is versatile and enjoys a fast-paced environment, Has strong leadership qualities, Is a savvy problem solver, Is a lover of technology, Is naturally curious and a lifelong learner, Employs strong analysis skills
-Proficiencies | Simply put, they're Skills: Analalysis, General Programming Skills, Software Design, Software Debugging, Software Documentation, Software Testing, Problem Solving, Teamwork, Software Development Fundamentals, Software Development Process, Software Requirements, Pogramming, Languages, Networking Basics, Cross-Platform, Softwares, Data Structure and Algorithms, Text Editors, Integrated Development Environment (IDE)
+Proficiencies | Simply put, they're Skills: Analysis, General Programming Skills, Software Design, Software Debugging, Software Documentation, Software Testing, Problem Solving, Teamwork, Software Development Fundamentals, Software Development Process, Software Requirements, Programming, Languages, Networking Basics, Cross-Platform, Softwares, Data Structure and Algorithms, Text Editors, Integrated Development Environment (IDE)
 Canvas | is a course management system that supports online learning and teaching.
 It allows professors to post grades, information, and assignments online.
 Slack | Slack is basically a messaging app on steroids.
 It's meant for teams and workplaces can be used across multiple devices and platforms, and is equipped with robust features that allow you to not only chat one-on-one with associates but also in groups.
 Growth mindset | To briefly sum up the findings: Individuals who believe their talents can be developed (through hard work, good strategies, and input from others) have a growth mindset.
 They tend to achieve more than those with a more fixed mindset (those who believe their talents are innate gifts)